monsterkodi/ko/README.md

 ## coffee

 evaluates coffee-script code in the main process and prints results in terminal
-- since code is evaluated in the main process, results are shared between windows
+- since the code is evaluated in the main process ...

-in editor:
+    - indexer internals and windows are accessible (via global **main** object)
+    - results are
+        - persistent for the lifetime of the app
+        - shared between windows

+- the commandline input is nice to do quick math calculations or other single line tasks
-- **^enter** to evaluate text of current buffer
+- you can evaluate complex code too, just press **^enter** in the editor to evaluate its whole text

 ## minimap